henriquemarlon/technion/SM-02360767/HW3/results/rrt_inspection_planner/50_coverage/report.md

 Planning completed in 64.26 seconds with coverage 0.54.
 Planning completed in 6.46 seconds with coverage 0.54.
 Planning completed in 26.22 seconds with coverage 0.54.
-Planning completed in 43.18 seconds with coverage 0.57.